uttusharma/E-Bootathon-Team-Code-Bhakts/Round 0/README.md

 - Peek() - Gives the element on the top of the stack without modifying the contents of the stack.
 - isEmpty() - Returns true if the stack is empty , else returns false
 - Implementation of stacks
+- Stacks can be easily implemented using a linked list.
+Stack is a data structure to which a data can be added using the push() method and data can be removed from it using the pop() method.
+With Linked list, the push operation can be replaced by the addAtFront() method of linked list and pop operation can be replaced by a function which deletes the front node of the linked list.

+In this way our Linked list will virtually become a Stack with push() and pop() methods.

 <h5> Target Audience : </h5>